Sweet Briar College

-Sweet Briar College (Sweet Briar, SBC) is a private women's liberal arts college in Sweet Briar, Amherst County, Virginia.
-It was established in 1901 by Indiana Fletcher Williams in memory of her deceased daughter, Daisy.
-The college formally opened its doors in 1906 and granted the B.A. degree for the first time in 1910.
-It nearly closed in 2015 but was saved by donations and legal actions by alumnae.
+Sweet Briar College (Sweet Briar or SBC) is a private women's liberal arts college in Sweet Briar, Amherst County, Virginia, United States.
+It was established in 1901 by Indiana Fletcher Williams in memory of her deceased daughter, Daisy, and began holding classes in 1906.
 Sweet Briar is known for its campus with its historic Georgian Revival architecture by Ralph Adams Cram and its 3250 acre of hills, forests, and fields.